boro-alpha/boro_common/README.md

 # BORO Common

-BORO Common is a reference library containing utility functions that are being used by other projects within the BORO domain - see links below.
+BORO Common is a reference library containing enumerations that are being used by other projects within the BORO domain - see links below.

-**This project is currently closed, but can be sporadically updated by the BORO Development Team it in the future.**
+**This project is currently closed, but may be sporadically updated by the BORO Development Team in the future.**

 ## Execution